Fortunevale/ProjectMakoto/CONTRIBUTING.md

     - [Github Desktop](https://desktop.github.com/)
     - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)
         - Select .NET desktop development
-2. Log into your Github Account on Github Desktop and clone the following repositories:
+2. Log into your Github Account on Github Desktop and clone the following repository:
     - `Fortunevale/ProjectIchigo`
-    - `Fortunevale/Xorog.ScoreSaber`
-    - `Fortunevale/Xorog.Logger`
-    - `Fortunevale/Xorog.UniversalExtensions`
+        - You'll also need the project's submodules.
+        - To clone `ProjectIchigo` with it's submodules run: `git clone --recurse-submodules "https://github.com/Fortunevale/ProjectIchigo.git"`
 3. With this completed, you can already start developing for Ichigo.
 To be able to debug Ichigo, follow the guide below.

 ## Running Ichigo with all necessary dependencies